klausjung-hannover/bootGSEA/README.md

 **Installation**

-Eventually you first need to install the packages 'BiocManager' and 'ReactomePA'_
+Eventually, you first need to install the packages 'BiocManager' and 'ReactomePA'

 if (!require("BiocManager", quietly = TRUE))<br>
     install.packages("BiocManager")<br>